Linaro/Connect/_posts/bkk19/sessions/2019-02-08-op-tee-shared-memory-between-tas.md

 ---
 categories:
 - bkk19
-description: '> This session will cover how the recently added feature with Trusted Application shared memory works.<br /> <br /> With this TAs can share of read-only code pages allowing efficient memory usage with several instances of the same TA or a common shared library.'
+description: This session will cover how the recently added feature with Trusted Application shared memory works.<br /> <br /> With this TAs can share of read-only code pages allowing efficient memory usage with several instances of the same TA or a common shared library.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-415.png